kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 ### §47.35   Aircraft last previously registered in the United States.

 \(a\) A person who is the owner of an aircraft last previously registered under 49 U.S.C.
-Sections 44101-44104, or under other law of the United States, may register it under this part if he complies with §§47.3, 47.7, 47.8, 47.9, 47.11, 47.13, 47.15, and 47.17, as applicable and submits with his Aircraft Registration Application, AC Form 8050-1 an Aircraft Bill of Sale, AC Form 8050-2, signed by the seller or an equivalent conveyance, or other evidence of ownership authorized by §47.11.
+Sections 44101-44104, or under other law of the United States, may register it under this part if he complies with §[[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.3   Registration required.|§47.3]], 47.7, 47.8, 47.9, 47.11, 47.13, 47.15, and 47.17, as applicable and submits with his Aircraft Registration Application, AC Form 8050-1 an Aircraft Bill of Sale, AC Form 8050-2, signed by the seller or an equivalent conveyance, or other evidence of ownership authorized by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.11   Evidence of ownership.|§47.11]].

 \(1\) If the applicant bought the aircraft from the last registered owner, the conveyance must be from that owner to the applicant.